Notice regarding the quality of machine translation

 The cost of this declaration depends on the legal form of the company.

-To go further Articles L. 214-6-3 of the Rural and Marine Fisheries Code and L. 123-1 of the Code of Commerce; Section 635 of the General Tax Code.
+For further information: Articles L. 214-6-3 of the Rural and Marine Fisheries Code and L. 123-1 of the Code of Commerce; Section 635 of the General Tax Code.

 b.
 Statement of activity in relation to pets